-For a doctoral degree of History, the third-cycle student shall also (locally determined outcomes):
+For a Doctoral Degree of History and Education, the third-cycle student shall also (locally determined outcomes):

-- relative to earlier cycles, possess broader and deeper knowledge of history; - demonstrate good awareness of developments in research within their own subject and related disciplines and areas of knowledge in Sweden and internationally; - possess significantly deeper knowledge within the subject area of their thesis; and - have actively contributed to developing the research field by writing a doctoral thesis.
+- relative to earlier cycles, demonstrate broader and deeper knowledge of history specialising in education; - demonstrate good awareness of developments in research within their own subject and related disciplines and areas of knowledge in Sweden and internationally; - · demonstrate significantly deeper knowledge within the subject area of their thesis; and - have actively contributed to developing the research field by writing a doctoral thesis.

-- have developed the ability to autonomously and creatively identify and formulate research questions; - have developed the capability for scientific analysis and synthesis, as well as for probing and assessing complex phenomena, issues and situations; - have developed solid competence in autonomously processing, analysing and critically reviewing various types of sources; - have developed solid competence in planning and implementing qualified research within a given timeframe using adequate methods and theoretical tools; - have developed the necessary competence to expertly present research results in writing and orally and in dialogue with the national and international scientific community and society at large; and
+- have developed the ability to autonomously and creatively identify and formulate research questions; - have developed the capability for scientific analysis and synthesis, as well as for probing and assessing complex phenomena, issues and situations; - have developed solid competence in autonomously processing, analysing and critically reviewing various types of sources; - have developed solid competence in planning and implementing qualified research within a given timeframe using adequate methods and theoretical tools;

-• have knowledge and experience of research that provides the conditions for autonomously staking out a relevant career path.
+- have developed the necessary competence to expertly present research results in writing and orally and in dialogue with the national and international scientific community and society at large; and - have knowledge and experience of research that provides the conditions for autonomously staking out a relevant career path.

-- master a historical approach and demonstrate good ability to argue in favour of and substantiate the importance of the historical dimension in social analysis and sustainable development; and - otherwise be able to apply an explorative scientific approach.
+- master an approach to history specialising in education and demonstrate good ability to argue in favour of and substantiate the importance of the historical dimension in social analysis and sustainable development; and - otherwise be able to apply an explorative scientific approach.